dotnet/csharplang/proposals/init.md

 ```

 The `init` modifier makes immutable objects more flexible by allowing the
 caller to mutate the members during the act of construction.
 That means the
-object can participate in object initialzers and thus removes the need for
+object's immutable properties can participate in object initialzers and thus
-all boiler plate code in the type.
-The `Point` type is now simply:
+removes the need for all constructor boiler plate in the type.
+The `Point`
+type is now simply:

 ```cs
 struct Point